 As Rosa Villa, a CSIC scientist and leader of the Biomedical Applications Group, explains, “in the living organism, endothelial cells that cover the inner walls of blood vessels are exposed to the mechanical stimulus of the blood stream.
 In the cell cultures where this condition is not reproduced, we could say the cells are like “sleepy” and do not react as they would do in real conditions”.

 Rafael Simó, who leads the Diabetes and Metabolism group of the Vall d’Hebron Research Institute (VHIR) says: “The most relevant characteristic of this technology is that mimics what happens ‘in vivo’ in the retina and therefore can be an essential tool to boost the in vitro experimentation.
 On the device, the cells grow constantly in contact with a fluid, as it happens in the human retina.
-Also, the cells keep a close interaction between them by chemical mediators, which makes possible to see what happens in a type of cell when another type of cell nearby is harmed.
+Also, the cells keep a close interaction between them through chemical mediators, which makes it possible to see what happens in a type of cell when another type of cell nearby is harmed.
 Also, it is possible to measure electrical resistance for assessing the functionality of the retinal neurons”.

-The scientists tested the correct formation of the blood-retinal barrier assessing its permeability, its electrical resistance and the expression of some proteins of the tight junctions between cells, which are expressed when cells have established a barrier function.
+The scientists tested the correct formation of the blood-retinal barrier assessing its permeability, its electrical resistance, and the expression of some proteins of the tight junctions between cells, which are expressed when cells have established a barrier function.

-The tests have been designed to check whether the barrier was properly formed, but keeping the natural permeability to allow the pass of nutrients and oxygen, and to find out if the cells were in contact and interacting.
+The tests have been designed to check whether the barrier was properly formed, while keeping the natural permeability to allow the pass of nutrients and oxygen, and to find out if the cells were in contact and interacting.

 This device, scientists say, can be used to study the effects of molecules or harming conditions on the human retina.
 The team also wants to use the device to study the diabetic retinopathy, a disease whose causes and progression are not well understood yet.